mmbman/Katagiri/1979-11-17-Blue-Cliff-Record-Case-1-Talk-1.md

 ## November 17, 1979 Dharma Talk by Dainin Katagiri Roshi
 ### Transcribed by Kikan Michael Howard

-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/archives/11-1979" target="_blank">Listen to the Online Audio Archive</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/archives/11-1979" target="_blank">Listen to the original recording</a>

 <a class="nr-custom-trigger">Listen using NaturalReader</a>